San Sebastián Nicananduta: Cerro El Tambor

 The terrain around Cerro El Tambor is quite typical of the countryside.
 The surrounding area has an altitude of 3,046 meters and 1.1 km west of Cerro El Tambor.
 There are approximately 9 people per square kilometer. around Cerro El Tambor with a small population.
 The least populated city is San Miguel Monteverde, 13.5 km west of Cerro El Tambor.
 Almost covered with El Tambor hill and its surroundings.
 [4] In the region around Cerro El Tambor, the field is very common.

 Rivers

 Towards the south side of the town several springs are located, leading 2 rivers that go to the center of the population in a north direction towards the south side of the mountains, a river is located towards the city of Tlaxiaco.

-climate
+Climate

 It is characterized with 3 types of cold climate of the population towards the south, temperate of the population with north direction, warm to the north of the population with direction to the town of Santo Domingo Yodohino.